neilkakkar/neilkakkar/README.md

 <details>
 <summary>Things I'm doing: Click to expand!</summary>

+## December 2024

+I took two months off in the middle to help recover.

+Other than that, lots of progress on error tracking.
+I was much slower in July/August, but things seem to be picking back up after the break(s).
+Feeling better and can focus for longer, which is great :)

+## June 2024

+We're now a team of 4!

+I'm really excited about rewriting the flags service in rust (RFC - https://github.com/PostHog/product-internal/pull/587 ) - this has been amazing to work on.
+And its my excuse to learn rust as well.

+Managing these four products has gotten to be a bit too stressful for me, partly my fault for not recognising the signs earlier and dumbly trying to power through.
+Oh well, lesson learned, and it was a harsh one.
+I stepped down as a tech lead and decided to switch teams and become an IC.
+Next up, session replay and error tracking!

+## March 2024

+Alongside the usual, one big project this quarter has been revamping experiments, polishing them, making them much nicer, addressing most of the user feedback we've heard over the past year.

+A frustrating feature flag incident (details here: https://github.com/PostHog/post-mortems/pull/1/files) had me kicking myself for not thinking of this failure mode earlier.
+I updated all SDKs and they are in a much nicer place with respect to resiliency.

+## December 2023

+Some new features for flags, lots of bug fixing, and unblocking the team.
+We reduced down to a team of 2, which made juggling priorities a bit harder.

+## October 2023

+Lots of survey fixes, new features for surveys, and quality of life improvements after user feedback.
+I'm proudest of getting rid of an opt-in step for surveys that was painful for users - rearchitecting our SDKs to make this just work increased conversion rate for users trying out surveys by 40%!!

+## August 2023

+I'm writing this update more than a year later so I think I have the chronology a bit mixed up, but the fourth (and historically under-loved) product in our team comes to life: Early access features.
+Super useful, they're still used internally to allow users to opt in to feature flags.
+Very useful, 10/10 would recommend.

+Personally, lots more bug fixes, and I've been focusing on integrating our 4 products now better into other PostHog products, like linking to recordings, easy actions in notebooks for flags and surveys, etc.

+## July 2023

+We built a new product in our team: surveys!

+## June 2023

+Lots of improvements to flag reliability, experiments, and cohorts.

+We also setup pricing for feature flags.
+There was a very interesting technical challenge here around accurately counting number of requests that we'll price on.
+This number needs to be exact - it will be very wrong to overcharge users (which means we need to correctly handle race conditions between threads serving requests), and should not slow down the actual request itself.
+I think I ended up with a pretty elegant solution using redis time bucket sets - the current bucket can be filled up atomically, and a background job collapses all previously filled buckets with a lock to gather counts.
+We can't lock the current bucket because that interferes with all the threads adding request counts to it.
+More details in this PR: https://github.com/PostHog/posthog/pull/15837

+## April 2023

+I became the tech lead for feature flags, experiments.
+Lots to learn around how to manage effectively, and keeping up with my personal contributions as well.
+It's crazy how much small tweaks to team processes can boost efficiency, happiness, and the culture that evolves.

+In retrospect, one of the most impactful changes I made was starting metric mondays to make our product decisions more data-driven.
+As soon as data became a part of everyday talks, and our revenue & churn numbers were on top of every team members mind, we made better decisions.

 ## 28 March 2023

 New year, new offsite!
 This time, I had a solution: ChatGPT; and I was looking for a problem.
 We built a support bot to answer community questions - which has worked out surprisingly well.